Living Psychrometrics APK

 - Choose one of the diagram types (Psychrometrics, Mollier or Dewpoint) for the graphical results.
 Hide some constant lines on the selected diagram to simplify it.
 Define colors for the diagram lines and the background gradient.

 - Define the efficiency properties of a heat exchanger, giving you professional results.

 - Tap the explain tab to get a short explanation of a calculation or a diagram.

 - Zoom in (two fingers gesture) and pan (one finger gesture) to enlarge and move a part of the diagram.

 - The app saves your latest settings and starts up with those settings.
 Adapts its user interface when you rotate your screen.

-- Detects the language settings on the Android device and, if possible, changes its language (French, German, Spanish and Dutch).
+- Initially detects the language settings on the Android device and, if possible, changes its language (French, German, Spanish and Dutch).
 Otherwise keeps using English.
 However, at any time you can also set the language to one of the available ones.